Solid Mount Setup

 To assemble the Solid Mount, place the T-nut into the back side of the Solid Base.
 Place the large washer into the recessed area on the front of the Solid Base.
 Insert the post from the front of the Solid Base, through the washer, and thread it into the T-nut.

-Place a Beta Bloc onto the Solid Mount to help adjust the fit.
-You can purchase a Beta Bloc here: (Beta Bloc).
+Place a Beta Block onto the Solid Mount to help adjust the fit.
+You can purchase a Beta Block here: (Beta Block).
 A 14mm socket or wrench is required for adjustment and is not included.
 The spacer is slightly oversized and will compress as you tighten the post.

-Tighten the post until the Beta Bloc feels secure on the mount.
-Then loosen the post slightly until the Beta Bloc can move smoothly on and off without binding or wobbling.
-This adjustment controls the feel and tightness of the Beta Bloc on the Solid Mount.
+Tighten the post until the Beta Block feels secure on the mount.
+Then loosen the post slightly until the Beta Block can move smoothly on and off without binding or wobbling.
+This adjustment controls the feel and tightness of the Beta Block on the Solid Mount.

-The Bloc should feel secure, but it should not be difficult to install, rotate, flip, or remove.
+The Beta Block should feel secure, but it should not be difficult to install, rotate, flip, or remove.

 Before installing the Solid Mount on your backing board, confirm that the post is centered, tight, and does not wobble.